 People purchase back braces for a number of reasons, or conditions they deal with.
 Some people suffer from scoliosis or weak and underdeveloped muscles around the spine.
 That is another reason core exercise is super important.

-Some benefits of using a back brace are:
+Benefits of using a back brace

 - Help to stabilize an injured area to help with recovery